Compare CrashPlan for Small Business with everyone else

 Yes!
 You can add or remove as many computers as you like whenever you want.
 Each new computer is an additional $10/month and your billing rate is automatically adjusted to accommodate the additional computers.

-What are the retention periods for backups and how many versions do you keep?
+What are the retention periods for files and how many versions do you keep?

-You can control what files are backed-up, when, and how often.
-CrashPlan backs up your most recent files first, then makes sure you have a full backup at one destination as soon as possible.
+You can control what files are protected, when, and how often.
+CrashPlan backs up your most recent files first, then makes sure your files are fully protected at one destination as soon as possible.

 What happens if your file becomes corrupt?
 Or you want to return to an earlier version?
 No problem.
 You can restore any available file from a date and time you specify.